 3. Getting to read the Before the Flash story of Evie and some other characters, like Jack who is a Cajun boy from the other side and ends up driving Evie crazy several times in the book.

 4. Getting to read the After Flash results and what is happening in the world after the apocalypse.
 Kresley doesn’t make it easy for Evie at all.
-In fact, where she’s telling her story is really twisted.
+Where she’s telling her story is twisted.

 5. The ending.
-After reading the before/now story of Evie, I definitely predicted what was going to happen at the end.
-The ending also had a cliffhanger and I dived right into the second book after finishing Poison Princess because I definitely needed to find out what happened next.
+After reading the before/now story of Evie, I predicted what was going to happen at the end.
+The conclusion also had a cliffhanger, and I dived right into the second book after finishing Poison Princess because I needed to find out what happened next.

-Overall, this book definitely kept my attention, especially after reading 3 books that I definitely couldn’t get over in another series.
+Overall, this book kept my attention, especially after reading three books that I definitely couldn’t get over in another series.
 I was worried I would have issues picking up another book, but Kresley never disappoints in her books.

-I give the first book in the series 4 stars, and highly recommend it to readers looking for a different Young Adult Dystopian story that is definitely very unique and twisted.
+I give the first book in the series 4 stars, and highly recommend it to readers looking for a different Young Adult Dystopian story that is unique and twisted.